ivoleitao/stash/packages/stash/README.md

 ### Using the Storage and Cache Harnesses

-The `Stash` library provides a way to easily import the set of standard tests that are used for the reference implementations of [CacheStore](https://github.com/ivoleitao/stash/blob/develop/packages/stash/lib/src/api/cache_store.dart) and the reference implementation of [Cache](https://github.com/ivoleitao/stash/blob/develop/packages/stash/lib/src/api/cache.dart) allowing to reuse them to test custom implementations provided by external parties.
+The `stash` library provides a way to easily import the set of standard tests that are used for the reference implementations of [CacheStore](https://github.com/ivoleitao/stash/blob/develop/packages/stash/lib/src/api/cache_store.dart) and the reference implementation of [Cache](https://github.com/ivoleitao/stash/blob/develop/packages/stash/lib/src/api/cache.dart) allowing to reuse them to test custom implementations provided by external parties.
 It also provides as number of classes that allow the generation of values which can be used in each one of the tests:
 * `BoolGenerator`
 * `IntGenerator`
 * `DoubleGenerator`